As a former ELA teacher, I am naturally drawn to technology that supports reading and writing.

 7 Reasons You Need to Try Voice Typing in Google Docs

-One tiny little feature that packs an amazing punch is Voice Typing in Google Docs.
-This is a speech-to-text feature that is built-in to the most popular word processor in the world, and it is available to you and your students if you have a microphone in your devices.
+Voice typing is a speech-to-text feature that is built into the most popular word processor in the world, and it is available to you and your students if you have a microphone on your devices.

 You can dictate all kinds of words, lists, and writing into Google Docs.
 You can also dictate formatting, punctuation, and editing.
 But wait…there’s more!
 YOU CAN DICTATE IN OTHER LANGUAGES!!!!!
 WHOA!!!!